 Preparation: First whisk the butter and the sugar together.
 Add the eggs and the syrup.
 In a separate bowl mix the spices, soda and flour together and add little by little the other ingredients.
 Now knead the dough well.
 Afterwards roll the dough thin and make the cookies in the shapes you prefer.
 Bake them in an oven by Heat the oven to 200200 °C forand bake them for about 7 minutes until they look light brown.

-Happy food from Israel or the The Cohen-Latkes
+Happy Food From Israel or the Cohen-Latkes